Ramanandi Sampradaya

-The Ramanandi, also known as Ramavats, is one of the largest sects of Vaishnavas.
+The Ramanandi Sampradaya, also known as Ramavats, is one of the largest sects of Vaishnavas.
 Out of 52 sub-branches of Vaishnavism, divided into four Vaishnava sampradayas, 36 are held by the Ramanandi.
 The sect mainly emphasizes the worship of Rama, Sita, Hanuman, and the avatars of Vishnu.
 They consider Rama and Sita as the Supreme Absolute who are not different from each other.
 It is considered to have been founded by Ramananda, a 14th-century Vaishnava saint.

 History

 The Ramanandi Sampradaya originates from Rama, who initiated Sita with his six-letter mantra.
 Sita later initiated her beloved disciple Hanuman with the same mantra.
 According to Shanti Lala Nagar, Valmiki Samhita says:

 The Supreme Being, Rama, always ready to protect his eternal servants and to assist those with meek hearts.
 This is well-known in the Vedas.
 He created this universe and, with the desire for the welfare of people, Rama imparted the transcendental mantra to Sita, the daughter of King Janaka than She revealed this to the glorious Hanuman, the repository of virtues.
 Hanuman then conveyed it to Brahma, who in turn passed it on to the sage Vasishtha.
 Thus, in this sequence, the divine mantra descended into this world.

 It is claimed that this tradition has been established in all four Yugas and in Kaliyuga Rama himself appeared as Ramanandacharya at Prayagraj.

 Bhaktamal is a hagiographic work on Hindu saints and devotees written by Nabhadas in 1660, was a core text for all Vaishnavas including Ramanandis.
 Many localised commentaries of Bhaktamal were taught to young Vaishnavas across India.
 In the 19th century, proliferation of the printing press in the Gangetic plains of North India allowed various commentaries of the text to be widely distributed.
 Of these, Jankidas Sri Vaishnav's edition of Bhaktamal known as Bhaktamal Bhaskara is considered to be the most authoritative as he has used the most oldest handwritten manuscripts in this edition.
-Ramananda's guru Raghavananda is described as an egalitarian guru who taught students of all castes.
-Ramananda himself is described as an avatar of Rama, a humble student with great yogic talents.